8 Questions to Ask Before Buying Pet Insurance in 2026

 Christie Long Chief Veterinarian for PetCoach.com

-For Cereske, that proved to be the case with Sugar, who developed two additional illnesses that were covered by pet insurance, along with some dental work, before a final illness (lung cancer) ended her life in 2014.
+For Cereske, that proved to be the case with Sugar, who developed two additional illnesses that were covered by pet insurance, along with some dental work, before a final illness (lung cancer) ended her life.

 #4 – Are alternative treatments covered by pet insurance?

-With advancements in medicine, more veterinarians are performing alternative treatments to help pets live healthier, more comfortable lives—but insurance companies may or may not cover the costs.
+With advancements in medicine, more veterinarians are performing alternative treatments to help pets live healthier, more comfortable lives.
+However, insurance companies may or may not cover the costs.

 Healthy Paws Pet Insurance covers alternative therapies for the treatment of a covered condition.
 Therapies include those that are well-known, widely researched, and generally accepted by the veterinary community, including acupuncture, chiropractic care, massage therapy, physical therapy, water therapy, and cold laser therapy, says Jackson.